seansoreilly/phrase-forge-groq-gen/README.md

 ---

-_Generate secure, memorable passphrases from your favorite music artists with AI._
+_Generate secure, memorable passphrases from your favorite music artists with AI-powered intelligence._